Modelyze/morap/applications/README.md

 To run the applications above, you need to download and install the following development environment and compiler:

 * [MPLAB IDE](http://www.microchip.com/mplab/mplab-x-ide).
-This is the main development environment for PIC32 microprocessors from Microchip.
+This is the main development environment for the PIC32 microprocessors from Microchip.
 * [XC32 compiler](http://www.microchip.com/mplab/compilers).
 The main cross compiler.
 There is a free compiler version available.
 * [PIC32 Peripheral Library](http://www.microchip.com/SWLibraryWeb/product.aspx?product=PIC32%20Peripheral%20Library).
 This library is necessary if you use XC32 compiler 1.4 or later.